The law on work status has had a lot of recent press coverage. Here is a brief guide on key issues for businesses to consider.

 For a contract to form there needs to be “mutual obligation”, regardless of the type of status.
 What this means is that both parties must have a requirement to honour their side of the bargain.
 One example could be a gardener promising to tidy a garden for payment or a cleaner agreeing to clean a house for a sum of money.
 In the two examples the parties would have to fulfil their obligation.

 The person must be obliged to provide work or services, personally, rather than sending someone else in their place.

 The person must also not be providing the work or services as a business.
 This means that they must not be in business themselves but instead working for others.

 In the Uber case, the main issue was whether the drivers were in business themselves or working for Uber.
-The Employment Appeal Tribunal upheld the tribunal’s decision that the drivers were working for Uber, and therefore entitled to the national minimum wage and paid holiday.
-In particular the Employment Appeal Tribunal agreed with the tribunal that a key relevant factor was the amount of control that Uber had over its drivers.
-Uber has now appealed to the Court of Appeal.
+The Court of Appeal has upheld the decisions of the Employment Appeal Tribunal and the Employment Tribunal that the drivers were working for Uber, and therefore entitled to the national minimum wage and paid holiday.

 In the Pimlico Plumbers case, the Supreme Court held that the tribunal was entitled to conclude that Pimlico was not a customer or client of the plumber and had considered relevant factors such as the tight control the company exerted over him.

 Again the work or service must be done by the person under contract, but there also needs to be an element of control present.
 Control could mean, for instance, whether the person is subject to an internal disciplinary policy or, say, whether the person has to wear a uniform.
 There may be other factors to consider too.